 Morning and evening meditation is the base of your devotion to the liberation of your own mind.

-After waking up in the morning, use the bathroom (I splash some water on my face) and proceed to your meditation space.
+After waking up in the morning, use the bathroom and proceed to your meditation space.
 It is useful to have a glass of water next to your sitting place from the night before so you can keep your movement before the meditation to a minimum.

 Sit upright on top of the pillow in a cross-legged position.
 Put the tip of your pointer finger to gently touch the tip of your thumb and in this position place the hands facing up at a comfortable place on top of your legs.
 Close your eyes.
 Allow the body to relax into a gentle yet firm position.